A Christmas Carol with A Twist: Scrooge Comparisons

 A Christmas Carol remains powerful because Scrooge is a flexible character who can be interpreted in many ways.
 Whether portrayed as terrifying, humorous, or deeply regretful, each actor brings something unique while reinforcing Dickens’ central message: it is never too late to change.

-The next time your horrible to someone , think about what you said or did, cannot be taken back.
-Merry Christmas, Humbug to you all
+The next time you are horrible to someone, think about what you said or did.
+Those words cannot be taken back.
+Merry Christmas, Humbug to you all!

 Comments